michaeljoseph04/blog/_posts/2019-04-05-House-prices.markdown

   train <- sales[split, ]
   test <- sales[-split, ]
 ```
-For the model, I'll select several variables to make the regression model:
+For the model, I'll select several variables to make the regression model.
+There are 51 categorical variables and 28 continuous variables.
+I'll try and select some continuous variables which seem important to begin with.
+A better model would try and integrate as many variables as available.
+For now, let's select:

 - Lot area
 - Living area